-Iceland is a destination like no other.
-Its weird, wonderful and vast landscape provides endless adventure but it also has a modern culture, as everything is new and innovative in design.
-It lacks the chain hotels, restaurants and coffee shops from globalisation in favour of local businesses, providing a truly unique holiday.
-Even though its popularity has grown rapidly (as tourists fly in with hopes of seeing the Northern Lights) it still has a traditional feel of small-town rural life due to its sparse population.
+Iceland is a destination like no other and an Iceland 3 day itinerary is a perfect amount of time to sample this icy wonderland.
+Its weird, wonderful and vast landscapes provides endless adventure.
+It lacks the chain hotels, restaurants and coffee shops from globalisation in favour of local businesses and even though its popularity has grown rapidly (as tourists fly in with hopes of seeing the Northern Lights), it still has a traditional feel of small-town rural life due to its sparse population.

 Tours or self-drive?

 If you’ve started your research on Iceland you’ll know that’s it’s an expensive place to visit.
 At first, we considered highly rated tours from top sites (such as the famous Golden Circle tour), but we decided to rent a car and drive everywhere ourselves for the following reasons:

 - It’s much cheaper than tours – the average price for a tour is £80 per person for a full day tour but basic car rental is only ~£100 for 4 days will full insurance.